-In 2006, Ralph Davis was admitted to a local hospital with a myocardial infarction.
+In 2006, Ralph Davis was admitted to a local hospital for a heart attack.
 Doctors said his condition was too advanced and that he would require specialized care.
-After being transferred to UMMC for evaluation, Dr. Bartley Griffith diagnosed Davis with idiopathic cardiomyopathy and recommended he be put on the waiting list to receive a heart transplant.
+After being transferred to UMMCfor evaluation, Dr. Bartley Griffith diagnosed Davis with idiopathic cardiomyopathy and recommended he be put on the waiting list to receive a heart transplant.
 Davis underwent surgery to have a LVAD implanted in his heart until a transplant match was found.
 On June 20, 2007, Davis received the call he had been waiting for; a donor heart was available and he needed to come to the Medical Center as soon as possible to prepare for the transplant.
 Read his story below.

 My experience with the University of Maryland Medical Center began four years ago.
 What I didn't realize at that time was that it was the beginning of a lifelong relationship.
 In October 2006, I was an active 53-year- old husband, father of three sons and independent management consultant.
 I hadn't had any major illnesses and was always on the go.
 I became very sick, very quickly.
 I went to my local hospital, and was admitted with myocardial infarction.